Probabilistic Metaplasticity for Continual Learning with Memristors: Discussion

 In this work, we demonstrated the efficacy of probabilistic metaplasticity in a spiking network trained with error threshold-based eRBP, where weights were realized with a Hafnium oxide-based memristor.
-However, the proposed mechanism is not limited to the setting above.
-Probabilistic metaplasticity naturally extends to other surrogate gradient-based training algorithms for spiking networks where the local error at the neurons can be estimated \cite{decolle}.
-It can also be explored in conjunction with gradient accumulation-based training for low-precision weights.
-In this setting, probabilistic metaplasticity will eliminate the need to multiply metaplastic factors with gradients; however, the high frequency of memory accesses may lead to a lower gain in energy consumption.
-The proposed mechanism can also be explored with other emerging nonvolatile memory devices.
+However, the proposed mechanism is not limited to the setting above and can be explored in the context of different network architectures and memory devices.
+The proposed work naturally extends to other surrogate gradient-based training algorithms for spiking networks, where the local error at the neurons can be estimated \cite{decolle}.
+Additionally, it can be applied to deep neural networks with low-precision weights updated using stochastic rounding \cite{stochastic_rounding}.
+Incorporating probabilistic metaplasticity with gradient accumulation-based training is also possible.
+In this setting, probabilistic metaplasticity will eliminate the need to multiply metaplasticity factors with gradients.
+However, the high frequency of memory access may lead to a lower gain in energy consumption.
+The proposed mechanism also extends to networks that realize low-precision weights with other memory devices.
+It shows promise to enable continual learning in neuromorphic accelerators with low-precision weights \cite{Loihi}.
 Recent research has explored probabilistic training algorithms for emerging low-precision memory devices in deep neural networks considering learning settings with independent and identically distributed data \cite{misba_domain, aicas_stochastic}.
 Probabilistic metaplasticity can be explored in these networks to alleviate catastrophic forgetting during sequential learning with non-stationary data distribution.
-It is also promising to enable continual learning in neuromorphic accelerators with low-precision weights \cite{Loihi}.